Global Corporate Income Tax Matters Policy

 Adobe’s tax strategy is committed to compliance with the relevant tax laws, regulations, treaties, and other guidance based on its knowledge, in conjunction with advice from external advisors and review by external auditors, of the application of these rules in every country and jurisdiction in which it operates.
-Moreover, Adobe strives to follow the best standards in the business community and aims to be recognized for its practices and programs on corporate and tax governance.
+Moreover, Adobe proactively strives to implement the best practices and standards in the business community and aims to be recognized for its practices and programs on corporate and tax governance.
 Adobe’s risk profile is conservative and disciplined.
 It is based on the implementation of prudent risk management, consistent with its commitment and obligation to protect the interests of the Company and its shareholders within a framework of support for the business strategy in the long term, while avoiding inefficiencies in the implementation of business decisions.
 Accordingly, and taking into account both the corporate interests of the Company and its shareholders, Adobe’s conduct in tax matters shall be governed by the following:

-- Strive to reduce uncertainty where appropriate with regard to the interpretation of relevant laws.
+- Strive to reduce uncertainty where appropriate with regard to the interpretation of relevant tax rules.
 This may include the use of tax forums, advance pricing agreements, and other cooperative mechanisms provided by jurisdictions, as well as the implementation of relationships with local tax authorities based on trust, integrity, and transparency.

-- Adobe aims to continue its practice of having adequate control mechanisms in place to ensure the fulfillment of the preceding principles, including employment of a Finance team that is staffed with qualified and competent professionals that manage matters which have tax implications.
+- Adobe aims to continue its practice of having adequate control mechanisms in place to ensure the fulfillment of the preceding principles, including employment and training of a Finance team that is staffed with qualified and competent professionals that manage matters which have tax implications.